Bobby Schilling: Early life, education, and business career

 In 1996, Schilling and his wife opened Saint Giuseppe's Heavenly Pizza in Moline, Illinois.
 Schilling ran the restaurant until he became a member of Congress, when he left his son in charge.
-According to public personal financial disclosures, Schilling's restaurant dropped in value from a range of $100,000 to $250,000 down to between $50,000–$100,000.
+According to public personal financial disclosures, Schilling's restaurant dropped in value in the early 2010s from a range of $100,000 to $250,000 down to between $50,000–$100,000.
 Schilling's son and campaign manager Terry Schilling said, "The real estate market has really taken a hit in East Moline.
 It just goes to show that Bobby Schilling has a real stake in this economy."